The Rise of Multilatinas and the Implications for M&A Deals in the Region and Beyond

 Impact of multilatinas entering private auctions on the buy-side

 Another aspect that can differentiate multilatinas from other bidders in a private auction is their corporate governance.
-In our experience, multilatinas tend to have a more highly developed corporate governance structure than smaller local family-owned companies, because (among other reasons) they have already tapped the capital markets, which helps them to operate in several countries simultaneously as well as to secure financing to execute acquisitions.
+In our experience, multilatinas tend to have a more highly developed corporate governance structure than smaller local family-owned companies, because, among other reasons, they often have already tapped the capital markets, which helps them to operate in several countries simultaneously as well as to secure financing to execute acquisitions.
 This improved corporate governance structure does not prevent multilatinas from being agile and flexible when taking strategic decisions.
 The strong and dynamic leadership of multilatinas is also a success factor when competing for a target in an auction.
 In fact, the corporate governance structures implemented by multilatinas can also assist them in their growth.
-In a 2017 interview with the Organisation for Economic Co-operation and Development (OECD), the CEO of Grupo Energía de Bogotá when discussing the company’s strategic corporate plan and its medium and long term goals stated that ‘this cost-effective growth strategy will be executed though investments in leading regional companies, global strategic partners, the best human talent available and corporate governance standards that abide by OECD guidelines.’

 Regulatory matters involving publicly traded multilatinas